Skip to content

 Rotating secrets

-Any of these can be changed later without a reinstall:
+Any of these can change later without a reinstall:

 • Admin passwordUser → Preferences (or manage.py changepassword).

-• DJANGO_SECRET_KEY — edit .env, make restart.
-(Invalidates active sessions — everyone signs in again.)
+• DJANGO_SECRET_KEY — edit .env, make restart (signs everyone out).

-• DB passwordALTER ROLE danbyte PASSWORD '…'; in psql, update .env, make restart.
+• DB passwordALTER ROLE danbyte PASSWORD '…';, update .env, make restart.

 Security checklist